JMcbeath1966/Simply-Weather/readme.md

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

 - W3C Markup Validator - Saved Result Files and Resolutions -[Here](https://github.com/JMcbeath1966/Simply-Weather/blob/main/validation/w3c-html-results.png)
-  - Duplicate class error resolved easily by removing duplicates within the class element
-  - H3 error as it was within a table.
-H3 moved to the line above the start of the table tag to resolve the issue
+  - Error produced on trailing slashes on void elements.
+These were removed as the can act badly with attribute values.
 - W3C CSS Validator - Saved Result Files and Resolutions - [Here](https://github.com/JMcbeath1966/Simply-Weather/blob/main/validation/w3c-css-results.png)
-  - Missing semi colon from a linear gradient media query.
-Semi colon added to resolve issue
+  - No errors
 - Lighthouse SEO - Saved Result Files and Resolutions - [Here](https://github.com/JMcbeath1966/Simply-Weather/blob/main/validation/seo-lighthouse-sw.png)
   - Accessability, performance and best practice all 91% and above.

 ## Javascript Testing 🔥

-ADD JS LINT, TIME CONSTRAINTS AND AUTOMATED TESTING
+My choice of project is a realtively simple to code appication with manual testing, and this decision was based on three key factors:

+1. - Firstly, I wanted to produce a project using my own code to the largest possible extent and not to copy code from external sources unless absolutely needed.
+2. - Secondly, A project with simpler code would also require less testing, and due a restricted time line (two weeks to produce the whole project) I did not have the time required to produce automated testing.

+I fully understand that, in a real development environment, automated testing is an essential element to testing and I would definitely use JEST had time allowed.
+I will ensure my following projects have automated testing included as appropriate to the project.

+ES Lint Results

+The approach adopted was to identify any critical errors in code and correct them one by one.
+ - There was only one error which was the baseurl code was mistakenly entered as just base.
+I corrected this during production and committed the change with comments supporting the correction.

+Then work on any warnings would be corrected individually.
+Screenshots bellow show JSLint after corrections.
+  - The first js lint produced 0 errors, but did include 23 warnings The first correction was to change single quotation marks to double quotation marks which has been corrected - [Here](INSERT)
+  - Second issue resolved was trailing spaces between lines of code.
+Removed as required - [Here](INSERT)
+  - Third issue was trailing spaces at the end of code lines - [Here](INSERT)
+  - Issue four was correcting the message (Wrap the parameter before '=>' in parens.) - The weather variable had no parethesis, and whilst this had seemingly no impact on performance, this has been corrected with the parenthesis applied correctly around the variable - [Here](INSERT)

 ## Further Testing 🔥

-- Predominantly female friends & family (4 girls and their friends) were used to test the website and to provide user experience feedback.
+- Predominantly friends & family (total 8 users) were asked to use and test the website and to provide user experience feedback.
 My son who is also learning to code also provided feedback on the website.
 - The website was tested on Mozilla, Google Chrome, Safari, Microsoft Edge, and Internet Explorer browsers
 - Testing was carried out thoroughly on external/internal links to ensure they all opened to a new tab.
 - The website was viewed on a variety of mobiles, laptop and desktops.